reddragon22/reddragon22.github.io/README.md

 # Hello Everyone!

 I'm Joe and this is going to my website for awhile.
-Things is still very much under construction, but I'll try to make good progress...
+Things is still very much UNDER CONSTRUCTION, but I'll try to make good progress...

 # [Start Bootstrap - Freelancer](https://startbootstrap.com/template-overviews/freelancer/)